Practical ideas to apply when choosing winter fashions, how to ensure that dressing well in winter doesn't leave you cold.

 Outer layer, coats and jackets - there are an awful lot of very good looking stylish winter coats that are practically pretty useless at keeping you warm.
 It's not just about the material, design matters too.

 Pants - Warmer than a dress or skirt, again tight fitting isn't good, a little loose is always going to be better for retaining the warmth.
-Thicker material is better (obviously) wool or wool mix is warmer and cotton is generally a bad choice other than moleskin - which is standard Antarctic issue.
+Thicker material is better (obviously) wool or wool mix is warmer and cotton is generally a bad choice other than moleskin - which is standard Antarctic issue and has a very pleasingly soft texture.

 Wool pants - Women's Men's Moleskin - Women's Men's